 Below you see a picture of an authentic ancient papyrus with Uncial writing.
 Try to find the following phrases: ΟΙΑΔΕΛΦΟΙ, ΚΑΙΕΠΙΣΚΟΠΟΣ, ΕΝΗΜΕΡΑΙΣ.

-The Greek Minuscule Script
+The Greek Minuscule Alphabet

 If you learn the Ancient Greek language from any modern book, you will learn how to used this mixed, minuscule-based script.
 Like in English, proper nouns (names of people and places) start with a capital letter.
 Paragraphs also start with a capitalized letter, but individual sentences do not.